Shrink Your PDFs Without the Sacrifice

 High-Resolution Images

-A single 300 DPI photo can add 5-10MB.
+A single 300 DPI photo can add 5-10MB to a PDF.
 Most PDFs with large file sizes contain embedded images that are far higher resolution than necessary for screen viewing.
+When you export a document with photos, they're often embedded at full quality — much more than needed for sharing via email.

 Embedded Fonts

 Custom and decorative fonts are fully embedded in PDFs to ensure they display correctly everywhere.
-This can add several MBs, especially with multiple font families.
+This can add several MBs, especially PDFs with multiple font families.
+If a PDF uses 5 different fonts, you're embedding each one completely.

 Scanned Documents